Scaling intra-urban climate fluctuations: Methods

-\textbf{Clustering.} We employ the K-means clustering method \cite{Macqueen1967}.
-For each city, we first compute the normalized climate distribution using a global intercept $\overline{\alpha}$ and slope $\overline{\beta}$ values averaged across all 142 cities (see SI Figure \ref{fig:SI_collapse_clustering})—and summarize its form by the coordinates of its maximum density point, $(x_{peak},y_{peak})$.
-Thus, each city is represented by the two-component feature vector.
+\textbf{Clustering.} We employ the K-means clustering method \cite{Macqueen1967} because it provides a simple and effective way to cluster cities based on similarity in their data collapse response, while requiring no prior assumptions about cluster shape or distribution.
+For each city, we first computed the rescaled climate distribution using a global intercept $\overline{\alpha}$ and slope $\overline{\beta}$ values averaged across all 142 cities ($K=1$, see SI Fig.~\ref{fig:SI_collapse_clustering}) — and summarize its form by the coordinates of its maximum density point, $(x_{peak},y_{peak})$.
+Thus, each city is represented by a two-component feature vector.
 We run K-means for $k=1,\dots,10$, which partitions cities by minimizing the within-cluster sum of squared Euclidean distances in the two-dimensional \((x_{\rm peak},y_{\rm peak})\) space.
 The optimal number of clusters is selected using the elbow of the within-cluster sum-of-squares, expressed as explained variance.
-In both temperature and pollution data the elbow occurs at $k = 3$ (see SI Figure \ref{fig:SI_clustering_kmeans}).
-Finally, to ensure the tightest possible collapse of the rescaled curves, we recomputed the Bhattacharjee \emph{et al.}\ residual metric $R$ \cite{Bhattacharjee2001} and found that only 4.2\% for temperature (6 cities) and 8.4\% for pollution (12 cities) changed cluster assignment, confirming the robustness of our grouping—and very low computational cost.
+Using the street network led to $K=3$ for both temperature and pollution (see SI Fig.~\ref{fig:SI_clustering_kmeans_popu_vs_node}).
+Finally, to ensure the tightest possible collapse of the rescaled curves, we recomputed the Bhattacharjee \emph{et al.}\ residual metric $R$ \cite{Bhattacharjee2001} and found that only 4.2\% for temperature (6 cities) and 9.9\% for pollution (14 cities) changed cluster assignment, confirming the robustness of our grouping and very low computational cost.